-Syringa Lilacs have been a fixture in the New England landscape for generations.
+Syringa spp.
+Lilacs have been a fixture in the New England landscape for generations.
 More often than not, when we find old apples trees, the ancient lilacs are not far away.
 The large rambling suckering shrubs continue to flourish each spring long after the buildings have disappeared and all that remains of homesteads are the remnants of stone foundations.
 Why were the lilacs always planted just outside the kitchen door?
-On cold winter mornings, husband or wife would clean out the wood stove and sprinkle ashes on the icy path to the backhouse.
+On cold winter mornings, someone would clean out the wood stove and sprinkle ashes on the icy path to the backhouse.
 Or maybe the path to the wood shed or the clothesline.
-Over the years, the earth outside the kitchen door became saturated with lime.
-Lilacs love alkaline soil.
+Over the years, the earth outside the kitchen door became more alkaline, which lilacs love.

 In the landscape, lilacs are excellent alone or in hedges.
-Deep green glossy heart-shaped foliage looks good from spring through fall.
-Intensely fragrant blooms in May over a period of several weeks.
-Hundreds of varieties have been developed over the ages.
-Flowers range from singles to doubles, pure white to the deepest purple, not to mention pinks and reds and lavenders of every persuasion.
+Deep green glossy heart-shaped foliage looks good all season.
+Intensely fragrant blooms in May.
+Flowers range from singles to doubles, pure white to the deepest purples, pinks, reds and lavenders.
 Ornamental, edible (frittered flowers à la elderberry), medicinal and a great Mother’s Day gift.

-Lilacs are adaptable, easy to grow, nearly indestructible and practically maintenance-free.
-Plant them in a well-drained location in moderately rich soil.
+Growing Lilacs: Lilacs are adaptable, easy to grow, nearly indestructible and practically maintenance-free.
+They prefer well-drained moderately rich soil.
 Sandy gravelly loam is perfect.
-They prefer at least 6 hours of sunlight each day.
-We suggest planting them with a shovelful of wood ash or lime, then add another shovelful of either one every three years.
+Full sun is best, but they’ll tolerate part shade.
+Add a shovelful of wood ash or lime to the hole at planting time, then add another shovelful of either every three years.
 A yearly mulch of manure or compost will encourage spectacular annual blooming.
 Pink, lavender and blue lilacs color up best in soil with a neutral pH.